soyjavi/QuoJS/README.md

 Copyright (c) 2011, 2012 by Tapquo Inc.

 ## Licensing Options
-QuoJS is licensed under free commercial and open source licenses for application development, and a paid commercial license for OEM uses.
+LungoJS is licensed under free commercial and open source licenses for application development, and a paid commercial license for OEM uses.

 See LICENSE.txt for license.